WalletConnect/walletconnect-docs/docs/introduction/push.md

 :::caution

-Currently the [v1 Push](/push-server) is in available in v2, over the coming weeks this is going to be deprecated in favor of the new [Echo Server spec](https://github.com/WalletConnect/echo-server/blob/main/spec/spec.md) and support for the Push Server API will be removed.
+Currently the [v1 Push](/1.0/push-server) is available in v2, over the coming weeks this is going to be deprecated in favor of the new [Echo Server spec](https://github.com/WalletConnect/echo-server/blob/main/spec/spec.md) and support for the Push Server API will be removed.

 :::

 ## Introduction